List of smoking bans: Germany

 The 16 states of Germany have their own smoking laws.
 As of July 2016, nearly 40% of the German population (Bavaria, North Rhine-Westphalia, Saarland) live in a state with a strict smoking ban including all restaurants, pubs, cafés and discos.
-In the other 13 states designated smoking rooms as well as one-room smoking bars with less than 75 m2 are permitted.
+In the other 13 states designated smoking rooms as well as one-room smoking bars with less than 75 m2 (800 sq. ft.) are permitted.

 Gibraltar

 Smoking has been prohibited in all enclosed public spaces since 1 October 2012.
+This includes also public transportation, offices and work environments.
+In 2021 the "Smoking Prohibition (Playgrounds and Parks) Regulations" (LN.2021/182) extends the ban to public parks, playgrounds, schools, beaches and public recreational areas.
+It is also forbidden to smoke in the outdoor premises of healthcare facilities.
+Tobacco packaging must display health warnings that cover at least 50% of the main surfaces, and must not contain misleading terms such as "light" or "mild".

 Greece

 As of 2010, Greece was the country with the highest rate of tobacco consumption (more than 40%) in the European Union.
-Since older legislation was not very efficient; a new, more comprehensive law was passed.
-Effective from 1 September 2010, this law prohibits smoking and consumption of tobacco products by other means, in all workplaces, transport stations, taxis and passenger ships (in trains, buses and aeroplanes smoking is already prohibited), as well as in all enclosed public places including restaurants, nightclubs, etc., without any exception.
-Casinos and bars bigger than 300 m2 were given eight months to apply the law.
-Enforcement of the law is reportedly weak, with most owners of coffee shops, pubs, and restaurants continuing to permit smoking.
+Since older legislation was not very efficient, a more comprehensive law was passed.
+Effective from 1 September 2010, that law prohibited smoking and consumption of tobacco products by other means, in all workplaces, transport stations, taxis and passenger ships (in trains, buses and aeroplanes smoking had already been prohibited), as well as in all enclosed public places including restaurants, nightclubs, etc., without any exception.
+However, enforcement of that law was weak, with most owners of coffee shops, pubs, and restaurants continuing to permit smoking.